failgood/failgood/README.md

 }

 ```
-in the case of the above example you may even want to add more test inputs and outputs for better coverage.
+In the case of the above example you may even want to add more test inputs and outputs for better coverage.